 CA 420 Human Relations in Group Interaction

 A course designed to facilitate the authentic exploration of feelings and communication obstacles.
 The focus is on interaction and interdependency in the small group context.
-Advanced standing or permission of the instructor.
-Prerequisite: CA 104.
+Advanced standing or permission from the instructor.
 3:0:3

 CA 441 Photojournalism